mostafa-elgendy22/YouTube-Downloader/README.md

 ## Pre-requisites
 Run the following command: `pip install pytubefix`

 Install ffmpeg on your system and add it to the PATH environment variable.
-You can download ffmpeg from [here](https://ffmpeg.org/download.html) (if you want high quality videos).
+You can download ffmpeg from [here](https://ffmpeg.org/download.html).

 ## Program arguments: